 The Al Firdaus Ensemble has performed in concerts and international festivals throughout Europe, Bosnia, United States of America, Morocco, Algeria, Tunisia, Turkey, Lebanon, and Malaysia.
 They have also released two CDs entitled “Safa” in 2014 and “Nur” in 2017.
 They also have an active YouTube channels with tens of thousands of subscribers, with some of their music videos hitting the millions of views.

-Sign up to get the latest information on SimplyIslam Academy (UK) and MawlidFest 2021.
+Sign up to get the latest information on SimplyIslam.sg and MawlidFest 2022.

 Terms & Conditions